5568 Food Services Manager WP

 The Food Services Manager hires and oversees food service employees, plans menus, orders food supplies, caters special events on campus, oversees the food services budget, maintains cleaning supplies, assists with meal and other food preparation, and participates in various campus committees and activities as necessary.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education/Experience: A high school diploma or the equivalent and at least three years of food service management experience or an associate’s degree in culinary arts or a related field and one year of food service experience is required.
+Education/Experience: Five years of progressively responsible food services experience, including management experience, in an educational or institutional setting, or a high school diploma or the equivalent and at least three years of food service management experience, or an associate’s degree in culinary arts or a related field and one year of food service experience is required.

 Skills: The ability to operate a cash register and computer is required.
 Bookkeeping skills are required.
 Baking and cooking skills are required.
 The ability to plan, organize and cater for miscellaneous campus events is required.
 The ability to maintain a customer friendly dining room is required.
 The ability to provide a wide variety of meals to enhance customer satisfaction is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: This position moves institutional food supplies and equipment weighing up to fifty pounds on a regular basis.